booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

  ## Ubuntu

- 1. Download the Jetson Nano Developer Kit SD Card Image to a host computer from https://developer.nvidia.com/embedded/jetpack.
+ 1. Download the Jetson Nano Developer Kit SD Card Image from https://developer.nvidia.com/embedded/jetpack to a host computer.

  2. Write the image from the host computer to the memory card using https://www.balena.io/etcher/.

- 3. Install the memory card in the Nano.

- 4. Attach the Nano to a monitor, keyboard, and mouse, boot it, then follow the start up instructions to configure the user account and wireless connection (see also https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot).
+ 3. Install the memory card in the Nano, attach the Nano to a monitor, keyboard, and mouse, boot it, then follow the start up instructions to configure the user account and wireless connection as described here https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot.

- 5.
+ 4.

  ```
  sudo git clone https://github.com/jetsonHacksNano/rootOnUSB